cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 In the first stage, a client registers its password with the server and stores its encrypted credentials on the server.
-In the second stage, a client obtains those credentials, unlocks them using the user's password and subsequently uses them as input to an authenticated key exchange (AKE) protocol.
+In the second stage, a client obtains those credentials, unlocks them using the user's password and subsequently uses them as input to an AKE protocol.

 Both registration and authenticated key exchange stages require running an OPRF protocol.
-The latter stage additionally requires running a mutually-authenticated key-exchange protocol (AKE) using credentials recovered after the OPRF protocol completes.
+The latter stage additionally requires running a mutually authenticated key exchange protocol using credentials recovered after the OPRF protocol completes.
-(The key-exchange protocol MUST satisfy forward secrecy and the KCI requirement discussed in {{security-considerations}}.)
+(The key exchange protocol MUST satisfy forward secrecy and the KCI requirement discussed in {{security-considerations}}.)

 We first define the core OPAQUE protocol based on a generic OPRF, hash, and MHF function.